-Why do you need to know about GDPR, and what do you need to do about it?
+Why do you need to know about GDPR and Data Protection Act 2018, and what do you need to do about it?

-You need to know about the GDPR because it impacts any legal ‘person’ which processes personal data.
-To ensure you are complying with the new legislation, you should review your business data protection policy and systems, and make the changes necessary to make it compliant with the new law.
-Read our advice post, Get your business prepared for the GDPR.
+You need to know about this as it impacts any legal ‘person’ which processes personal data.
+To ensure you are complying with the legislation, you should review your business data protection policy and systems at least annually, and make the changes necessary to make it compliant with the law.
+Read our advice post Your business guide to GDPR compliance.